kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 ### How to bypass the configuration loading rules
 You can bypass the configuration patterns and set configuration directly on the instance of a config loader class.
 You can bypass the default configuration (catalog, parameters and credentials) as well as additional configuration.

+For example, you can [use hooks to load external credentials](../hooks/common_use_cases.md##use-hooks-to-load-external-credentials).

+Alternatively, if you are using config loader as a standalone component, you can override configuration as follow:

 ```{code-block} python
 :lineno-start: 10
 :emphasize-lines: 8